 Asking GoldPaid online from Northwich

 Everything starts online.
 A Northwich charity team sends photos to GoldPaid on WhatsApp and asks any questions before a single item is posted.
-GoldPaid then issues a free prepaid Royal Mail Special Delivery label, a fully tracked and insured service aiming for next-working-day delivery to GB mainland addresses, with a signature taken on arrival.
+GoldPaid then issues a free prepaid Royal Mail Special Delivery label, a fully tracked and signed-for service aiming for next-working-day delivery to GB mainland addresses, with a signature taken on arrival.

 Doing this in person would mean a trip to a city.
 Chester, the nearest larger city with a specialist precious-metal buyer, is about 18 miles from Northwich, close to a 30-minute drive each way, and that is before any waiting at the counter.
 For a shop run on volunteer hours, the online route is the more sensible call.